lilblupig/curls/README.md

 * Do not use !important unless it is absolutely unavoidable.
 It can be difficult to understand the hierarchy of many attributes utilising !important.
 * Comments in code should use only the standard comment indicators, and not larger dash numbers as indicated in some tutorials.
 HTML comments should have only two dashes, and CSS comments should have none.
 * Use Bootstrap classes for manipulation of space (padding/margin etc) rather than creating custom classes.
-* Always start a "col" div with col-12, regardless.
+* Always start a "col" div which will use all 12 columns on xs viewport with col-12.
 * Text on mobile should be consistently left, center or justify, always.
 * Footer styling should match nav styling.
 * Contrast is important, Lighthouse should rate it as at least AA.